kubernetes/website/docs/getting-started-guides/index.md

 #### Integrations

-These solutions provide integration with 3rd party schedulers, resource managers, and/or lower level platforms.
+These solutions provide integration with third-party schedulers, resource managers, and/or low-level platforms.

 - [Kubernetes on Mesos](/docs/getting-started-guides/mesos)
   - Instructions specify GCE, but are generic enough to be adapted to most existing Mesos clusters